 They lay me down and drink me;

-Livid and satiated with the horrible dream
+Livid, gorged with the horrible dream

-My limbs unfettered
+My limbs freed

-And turns toward morning
+And turn toward morning

 The poems are from the following publications: